Stepharinaa/MailyDail/README.md

 ## Features:

-- Browse articles by different topics (including filter functionality).
+- Browse articles by different topics (including filter and sort by functionality).

+- Post a new topic.

 - Sort articles based on date or votes.